 - Inbound links are Awesome: Also called “backlinks”, these are other sites linking to your site.
 And the higher that website’s page ranking the better.
 (I.e.: NYTimes.com would be better than, Mikes-Tiny-Blog.com.)
 In other words, if a media outlet mentions your organization and, preferably, provides a link to your site, that is gold.

 - Integrate Google Maps to your Contact Us page.
 Needless to say, Google loves it when you use their products.
 Simply add a Google Map to your site and get yet another SEO bump.

 - Make Social Media showcase your brand.
 You should monitor your brand mentions within your Facebook page and other social media outlets.
 Positive comments and reviews are crucial.
 And, don’t forget to link your site to your own social media channels.

 - Hook up with Google for Nonprofits, and get yourself a FREE Google AdWords account.
-Qualifying nonprofit organizations can receive $10,000 in AdWords via Google for Nonprofits.
+Qualifying nonprofit organizations can receive $10,000 in AdWords, free Google Maps use, and much more via Google for Nonprofits.